-- (a) Floodplain Regulations are found at Chapter 1305. - (b) Tree Preservation and Replacement Policy is found at Section 1145.29(c) and (d). - (c) Drainage regulations are found in Section 1145.25. - (d) Ohio Environmental Protection Agency Olentangy River Watershed Permit Requirements - a.
+- a.
 Portions of the City of Powell that are within the Olentangy River Watershed are subject to the requirements of the Ohio Environmental Protection Agency Special Olentangy River Watershed Permit requirements.
-These requirements can be found at the following web site (current to 2017): - http://epa.ohio.gov/dsw/permits/GP ConstructionSiteStormWater Olentangy.aspx#15 3884563-permit-documents - (e) Areas of high slope greater than (12)% are a special consideration for design and construction.
+These requirements can be found at the following web site (current to 2017): http://epa.ohio.gov/dsw/permits/GP ConstructionSiteStormWater Olentangy.as px#153884563-permit-documents - (e) Areas of high slope greater than (12)% are a special consideration for design and construction.
 New construction should avoid areas of high slope.
 Retaining walls of no greater than four (4) feet shall be utilized as a way to overcoming slope considerations when designing structures, driveways, sidewalks or other site development related items.
 Slope preservation techniques, including but not limited to pier design or bridges, shall be utilized as alternatives to slope clearing, grading and retaining walls greater than four (4) feet high in any location along a slope. - (f) Wetlands are an important part of the local environmental condition.
-The requirements of the State of Ohio Environmental Protection Agency shall be complied with as part of any new development within the City of Powell. - (g) Streams and riparian corridors shall be protected through the establishment of a Stream Corridor Protection Zone.
-The delineation, protection, and use of this zone shall be as described in the City of Columbus Storm Water Drainage Manual (current edition 2017), Section 1, from the beginning to Section 1.3, inclusive and as amended going forward.
+The requirements of the State of Ohio Environmental Protection Agency shall be complied with as part of any new development within the City of Powell. - (g) Streams and riparian corridors shall be protected through the establishment of a Stream

+Corridor Protection Zone.
+The delineation, protection, and use of this zone shall be as described in the City of Columbus Storm Water Drainage Manual, Section 1, from the beginning to Section 1.3, inclusive.
 The City Engineer reserves the right to exempt some development areas from this regulation provided that best engineering judgement is used to protect property from flooding and/or erosion.